edgepointlearning/edgepointlearning.github.io/_posts/2017-04-02-How-To-Create-Your-Custom-eLearning-Course-With-25-Free-Tools.md

 *  [Is It Time to Evaluate Your Training Strategy?](http://www.edgepointlearning.com/2016/06/01/is-it-time-to-evaluate-your-training-strategy/)

 Note: This post was originally published in July 2016, but since it had so much interest, we've since added information to it.

-Learn more about how [EdgePoint Learning can help](/solutions/) you determine which style is best for you and your organization.